-In this section you will find facts and anecdotes about the life and works of philosophers, it is certainly a section less "busy" than the others, but equally important to understand how great works are born into circumstances rather modest and, above all, as the philosophers too often represented unperturbed and a thousand miles away from reality, it is instead in all respects men among men.
+In this section you will find interesting facts and anecdotes about the life and works of the philosophers, it is definitely a section less "demanding" of the other, but equally important to understand how great works are born in circumstances rather modest and, above all, as the philosophers, too often represented imperturbable and a million miles from reality, it is instead in every way men among men.

 Did you know that ...

 In his book "The philosophers: intimate life" (Cortina, Milano 2005) - book that is set up as a huge collector of philosophical anecdotes - Pierre Riffard compiles a ranking curious: what was the first philosopher to be salaried?
 Protagoras.
 And the poorest?
 Marx.
 The richest?
 Seneca.
 The more in love?
 Auguste Comte.
 The most misogynist?
 Schopenhauer.
 The most multilingual?
 Pico della Mirandola and Spinoza tied.
 The longest?
 Gorgias (lived for 108 years).

 The real name of Plato is Aristocles It was long debated the meaning of the nickname Plato it must definitely reconnected after greek platus, which means large.
 Some argue that it should be attributed to the style of Plato, wide and smooth; there are those who say that it refers to his forehead particularly spacious; Finally, some believe that it is a nickname given to him by his teacher of gymnastics in virtue of the width of his shoulders and the strength of the body.

 According to tradition, when in Athens said the current political anti-Macedonian, Aristotle, accused of blasphemy because of its difficult relations with the Macedonian monarchy, he has uttered the famous words: "I do not want the Athenians commit a second crime against philosophy ", alluding of course to the events of Socrates.

 A Newton would have floated the idea of universal gravitation when, while he was sleeping peacefully under a tree, an apple fell on his head.